 My mom and a good friend, Kelsey, did all the flowers for our wedding.
 I wanted a wildflower look and they did an incredible job.
 The flowers were absolutely beautiful and one of my favorite details of the ceremony & reception!

+Our wedding was so great.
+It would take a really long time for me to express in words just how wonderful it was, but hopefully these pictures and my little bits of journaling give you an idea.
 For those of you interested in learning more or starting project life, look here.
 For those of you scrapbookers or other project lifers, here are the supplies I used in these pages: Black Signature Binder, Project Life Cardstock- Cobalt Collection, Photo Pocket Pages Designs A and B (I have this variety pack), buttons and paper tabs from Ormolu, colorful Sharpies, American Crafts Slick Writers.
 Washi tape from this etsy shop.
 Lots of kraft cardstock, because it's my favorite.
 Since I'm pretty thrifty, I plan on mostly using supplies I already have.

 06 September 2012